How to find Inner Peace, regain Control, with Christ Driven Behavior

 Christ uses three key verbs when speaking of stress management: come, learn, and take.
 Christ wants us to come to Him, collaborate with Him, learn from Him, take on a lighter load.
 God does not give us overcoming life— He gives us grace, as we overcome.
 Discomfort is the price of admission if you want to have a meaningful life.
 The strain of life is what builds our strength.
 If there is no strain, there will be no strength.
 The number-one contributor to growth is difficult circumstances.
 All addictions are a by-product of how we decide to manage difficult circumstances.

 Modern secular addiction treatment is preoccupied with labeling addictions and the effects of the substance involvement (alcoholic-DUI, crippled marriage from porn, gambling debt) rather than with the person's relationship to self, others, and the world.
 As with any hurt, habit or hangup, we need to look at ourselves from the inside - out.
 In other words, why do we drink or drug, or behave in certain ways?
 Discovering and understanding the root cause of our behavior, or hurt, habit or hangup, provides an ideal pathway toward understanding ourselves altogether.
 With respect to overcoming addictions, we can't permanently heal and change, what we don't understand and acknowledge.
 Without this self awareness, we are at best, "White knuckling sobriety."
 White knuckling simply means an individual has to hold on for dear life (envision someone gripping a steering wheel so hard their knuckles turn white), to keep themselves from taking a drink or behaving in a compulsive manner.
 The urge is simply so strong, it’s all they can do to get through the day.
 And, therefore, they tend to be obsessed and in a state of constant craving.
 Hurts, habits and hangups always serve an emotional purpose.
 For example, reasons for excessive drinking are driven by emotional factors, usually feelings of helplessness or whatever in life makes a person feeling overwhelmingly trapped.
 Having the tools to escape the trap, understand, discern and manage, how and why we think and feel, as well as, what we value or don't value, is life changing.
+When you truly understand the psychology behind your behavior, you will not white knuckle, in fact you will never have to feel an uncontrollable urge to use problematically again.
 It's never too early or too late to change your thinking and change your life.
 The greatest power anyone has is the capacity to change.
 Dr. Marmer, UCLA Psychiatrist believes it is never too late to learn, "Resilience."
 Shahram Heshmat Ph.D., defines resilience as, "The psychological capacity to adapt to stressful circumstances and to bounce back from adverse events.
 Resilient individuals find a calling and dedicate themselves to what gives life purpose. "

-While there are many secular approaches to resolving addictive behavior, the ultimate, empowering and truly unique solution, only comes from God, with an indwelling and seminal psychotherapist and psychoanalyst (Paraclete/Mentor John 14:16) and He’s freely provided it to every one of His children.
+While there are many secular approaches to resolving addictive behavior, the ultimate, empowering and truly unique solution, only comes from God, with an indwelling and seminal psychotherapist and psychoanalyst (Paraclete/Mentor John 14:16) and He’s freely provided it to everyone.
 “He gives power to the weak and strength to the powerless” (Isaiah 40:29).
 "His grace is sufficient for us, for there is power in weakness."
 2 Cor.
-12:9-10
+12:9-10.
+The fruit of the Holy Spirit includes self control (Gal.
+5:22-23).
+When we learn to empower ourselves from a spiritual aspect, the old is gone, the new is here, we become New Creations.
+(2 Corinthians 5: 17).
+If you value your relationship with God, more than your addiction to substances, or other corrupt behaviors, your addiction will cease to exist.
+It's finding serenity in choosing the right options that will make you happy in the long run.
+Finding meaning, values and purpose in life.
+You are not powerless to choose a better life.

 If you are not completely satisfied with your life, maybe it is time to empower yourself and choose a better life?
 Whether you believe in God or not, perhaps it is time to look at the character and behavior of the historical figure of Jesus Christ.
 If you are intellectually willing to keep an open mind and put a governor on your hubris, that Higher Power just might turn out to be Jesus Christ.
 Consider, just perhaps, we are best served by delegating to someone more powerful than ourselves, to break our cycle and heal us from the inside out.
 To use the popular vernacular, we might benefit from a God-intervention; or better articulated, a Motivational Interview, where we jointly explore Christ driven thinking, motivation, goals, purpose and an understanding of any divergence between our values and our behavior (what we value and how we act).
 Where together we discover our desires, ability, reasons and needs, with respect to how we behave.
 God wants us to have a, psycho-dynamic," relationship, a personal collaborative therapeutic relationship, in which the participants engage in “thinking-together."
 God wants us to discover ourselves and our true image.